DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 <p>Long, thick webs stretch from the eastern wall, down past the collapsed floor to the space below.
 Something seems to be protruding from the wall behind the webbing.</p>
 </div>

-In addition, add the following text to the end of each room’s description:
+If the players haven't yet defeated the spiders in [[#M4c.
+Spiders’ Ballroom]], add the following text to the end of each room’s description:

 <div class="description">
 <p>As you survey the room, you hear a faint, irregular clicking from the space beneath the floor, followed by the soft scratching of something unseen.</p>